-In December 2020 Changes Bristol created a unique space for the LGBTQ+ community in Bristol.
+In December 2020 Changes Bristol created a unique space for the LGBTQ+ community.
 Their online LGBTQ+ peer support group runs every Tuesday from 6.30 – 8.30pm.

 Jack Willis, Project Worker at Changes Bristol, shares their experiences in accessing mental health services.